The Three Types Of Price

 What about the risky price?

-According to Rightmove, sellers who choose to list their home at the risky price generally tend to miss their chance to achieve the perfect price, and eventually end up selling for the fast price, or even lower!
+According to Rightmove, sellers who choose to list their home at the risky price generally tend to miss their chance at achieving the perfect price, and eventually end up selling for the fast price, or even lower!

 Simply put, overpricing a property does not serve any seller whatsoever!